korhanh/Power-Automate-time-condition/README.md

 If you use this project or find it helpful, consider giving it a star on GitHub!

-Happy PDF page splitting! :rocket:
+Happy Working Hours Condition! :rocket: